mirumee/ariadne-codegen/docs/06-plugins/02-custom-plugins.md

 ### Sequential pipeline

 All plugins run in the order they are listed under `plugins` in `pyproject.toml`.
 Each plugin receives the **output of the previous plugin** as its input, not the original value.
-If plugin A and plugin B both implement `generate_client_class`, B sees the `ast.ClassDef` that A already modified.

 There is no priority mechanism.
 Every plugin executes every hook it defines.
 Order is controlled entirely by the position in the `plugins` list.

-### What every plugin instance has

-- `self.schema: GraphQLSchema` - the full GraphQL schema, kept up-to-date by `process_schema`
-- `self.config_dict: dict` - the parsed `pyproject.toml` as a dict

-### What plugins cannot do

-- Control or skip other plugins in the chain
-- Read the output of sibling plugins
-- Prevent the hook chain from continuing
-- Write files directly (transform content through code-string hooks; the framework handles writing)

 ### Two hook levels